MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 > We recommond using a timestamping.
 If timestamping is not used these apps will expire in one year and will need to be resigned.

 Make note of the following:
+> [!NOTE]

-* You should ensure that the publisher name of the package you are signing matches the certificate you are using to sign the package.
+> * Make sure that the publisher name in the package's manifest matches the certificate you are using to sign the package.
+Typically the publisher name in the manifest would be **CN=CompanyName**.
 Otherwise, the signing operation will fail.
 To verify the publisher name, you can download your company's root certificate from the Microsoft Store for Business.

-* Only the SHA256 algorithm is supported.
+> * Only the SHA256 algorithm is supported.
-* We are not sending the whole package back and forth over the internet
+> * We are not sending the whole package back and forth over the internet

 ### Deploy Device Guard signing certificate to device
 To test, download your organziation's root certificate from Microsoft Store for Business Portal.